kkinnear/zprint/doc/reference.md

 `:style :multi-lhs-hang` to allow this to happen.
 This style sets `:multi-lhs-hang? true` in `:binding`, `:map`, and `:pair`.

+#### :max-depth _100_

+Justification will only be performed down to the max-depth.
+At any depth below that, justification will not be attempted.
+The point of this is because justification is moderately time consuming, and when it is performed in a deeply nested expression the time it takes can be noticeable.
+If you find justification is taking too much time, try setting `:max-depth` to 4 or 5.
+It might help a lot.

 ## Configuring functions to make formatting changes based on content